 This last note is a critical point to any newcomer wishing to attack an established rival.
 Winning customers away from a dominant player in a network industry isn't as easy as offering a product or service that is better.
-Any product that is incompatible with the dominant network has to exceed the value of the technical features of the leading player, plus (since the newcomer likely starts without any users or third-party product complements) the value of the incumbent's exchange, switching cost, and complementary product benefit (see Figure 5.3 "Battling a leader with network effects is tough.").
+Any product that is incompatible with the dominant network has to exceed the value of the technical features of the leading player, plus (since the newcomer likely starts without any users or third-party product complements) the value of the incumbent's exchange, switching cost, and complementary product benefit (see Figure 6.1).
 And the incumbent must not be able to easily copy any of the newcomer's valuable new innovations; otherwise the dominant firm will quickly match any valuable improvements made by rivals.
-As such, technological leap-frogging13, or competing by offering a superior generation of technology, can be really tough.M.
+As such, technological leapfrogging13, or competing by offering a superior generation of technology, can be really tough.M.
 Schilling, "Technological Leapfrogging: Lessons from the U.S. Video Game Console Industry," California Management Review, Spring 2003.